CASR-HKU/ESDA/hardware/README.md

 The below command will connect our ZCU102 server and run performance evaluation.
 If you have a different board or setting, you can refer to `board` folder to see how we run design.
+There are two approaches to evaluate the performance of the hardware design.

+### Evaluate through server connecting to the board

 #### 1. Evaluate latency and power